BjoernPetersen/LSaaS/README.md

 - Delete the certificate so you're the only one in possession of it

-Using this service of course requires you to trust this service not to create more certificates for "your" domain and not to delete the DNS records before expiration.
+Using this service of course requires you to trust this service not to create more certificates for "your" subdomain/namespace and not to delete the DNS records before expiration.
 That's because the created subdomains are technically still under full control of the domain owner, who's also the service provider.